rogerchamberlain/rogerchamberlain.github.io/modules/10/studio.md

 We'll start out by taking a look at how to use global variables.

 1. Set up your repository.
-We have written a bare bones project, `CSE132-studio13/memoryModel`.
+We have written a bare bones project, `memoryModel`.
 In it are assembly stubs for three functions.
 Let's start by looking at increment and decrement.

 2. The goal of increment and decrement is simple: we want to add one or subtract one from a global variable.
 First, define a global variable in your assembly code.
 We wish to use a single byte for our counter.
 This counter should have an initial value of 0.